Heroics of engineer recounted after deadly New York train crash

 "He picked him up and held him in a fireman's pose," Sumwalt said.

-Smalls, an Air Force veteran, was interviewed on Thursday by federal safety investigators who described his demeanor as very professional, Sumwalt said.
+Smalls, an Air Force veteran, was interviewed on Thursday by federal safety investigators who described his demeanour as very professional, Sumwalt said.

 "It goes without saying he's very traumatized," Sumwalt said at a final press briefing a few miles away from the crash site in Valhalla, New York.